pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 The format of the file is intended to be easy to understand, reliable to write, and quick to load.

-Each line has the following format:
+Each object + metadata pair has the following format:

-    [newline] PCE metadata-length-in-bytes [space] content-length-in-bytes [space] metadata-json [space] content-json [newline]
+    [newline = \n] PCE metadata-length-in-bytes [space] content-length-in-bytes [space] purpose [space] metadata-json [newline] content [newline]

 The purpose of the extra newline at the start is to make reading a corrupted file easier.
-Writing it all on one line is also to help make corruption easier to recover from.
+Writing it all on one line is also to help make corruption from failed writes easier to recover from.
 The leading PCE is for synchronization in case of corruption.
 The purpose of the metadata is to describe the data as to purpose and author and time stored and more.
 The purpose of the lengths is to make it quick to read the metadata and then perhaps the data.